deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

                         -> It is available for the current request.
 Data in ViewBag is not available across the request -> Its value becomes Null if the redirection has occurred

+                    TempData
+                        -> It is available for the current request.
+Data in TempData is not available across the request.

                 > https://www.dotnettricks.com/learn/mvc/viewdata-vs-viewbag-vs-tempdata-vs-session
+                    "In ASP.NET MVC there are three ways - ViewData, ViewBag and TempData to pass data from controller to view and in next request"

+                    TempData is used to pass data from current request to subsequent request (means redirecting from one page to another)

                 > https://www.mytecbits.com/microsoft/dot-net/viewmodel-viewdata-viewbag-tempdata-mvc
                 > https://stackoverflow.com/questions/12676924/what-is-the-right-time-for-viewdata-viewbag-session-tempdata